Journal

-Memory: 512 KB SRAM + 4 MB flash.
-Internal flash unsuitable for storing books due to P/E cycle limit.
+ESP-32-WROOM has 512 KB SRAM and 4 MB flash.
+Internal flash is unsuitable for storing books due to P/E cycle limit.
 Used HTTP Range requests to stream them on-demand.
-Progress saved to RTC memory to survive deep sleep without flash wear.
+Saved reading progress to RTC memory to survive deep sleep without flash wear.

-PDFs are rasterized and stored as sequences of bitmaps on a server.
+Rasterized PDFs into sequences of bitmaps.
 1 byte = 8 pixels, 1 page = 48 KB (display resolution), headerless.
 Optimized for Range requests without server-side logic:

 int r0 = ((page_n - 1) * PAGE_SIZE);